Master of Science in Nursing

 To be eligible for admission to the MSN program at National University, candidates must:

-* Hold a BSN degree from a State Board of Nursing approved and accredited school of nursing (State Board of Nursing, and CCNE and/or NLNAC)
+- Hold a BSN degree from a State Board of Nursing approved and a nationally accredited school of nursing.

-* Provide evidence of specified immunizations, a report of a recent physical examination, and current BLS-AED certification
+- Provide evidence of specified immunizations, a report of a recent physical examination, a clear drug screen and background check, and current BLS-AED certification.

 Program Learning Outcomes